 The Spanish Colonial Arts Society (Society) was founded in 1925 with the mission to “collect, preserve, and exhibit the Spanish Colonial art of New Mexico and beyond, and educate the public about its related cultures and living traditions.”
 One of the programs inspired by this mission is the Traditional Spanish Market.
 The Market is multidimensional in its expression of creativity and spirit.
 Along with the hand-made art works for show and sale, Hispanic music, age-old dances, and traditional culinary fare are offered.

-Summer Market is the oldest and largest juried Spanish Market in the United States and it, along with the Albuquerque Winter Market and the Las Cruces Market helps to preserve the traditions unique to New Mexico for over 400 years.
+Santa Fe’s Traditional Spanish Market is the oldest and largest juried Spanish Market in the United States and it, along with Albuquerque’s Winter Spanish Market help preserve the unique 400 year old traditions of New Mexico.

 The rich Hispanic Culture of New Mexico and Southern Colorado is either one a person has been lucky enough to be born into, or what draws others to choose to live their lives in this part of the country.
 It is learned through schooling, religious organizations, Museums like the Museum of Spanish Colonial Art that collect, preserve and display artifacts of the culture, as well as in the home and through cultural events like Spanish Market that honor the past in the present, and preserve it for the future.